Image

 Rising interest rates and/or inflation tends to reduce the price of gilts, which is good news for annuity rates (and vice versa when interest rates/inflation falls).

-Drawing an income - 'unsecured' & 'alternatively secured'
+Drawing an income - flexi-access income drawdown

 Pros Cons